NIL-zhuang/ld4pg/README.md

-# Latent Diffusion For Seq2Seq
+# Latent Diffusion For Paraphrase Generation